Hsiao Huang-chi

+Biography

 Hsiao had congenital cataracts which led him to his blindness at birth, which was partially cured by surgery when he was 4.
 However his vision gradually deteriorated, and he completely lost his eyesight at age 15.

+Hsiao played basketball in school and trained to the 2nd dan black belt level in judo, becoming a part of Taiwan's national team.
+He won a bronze medal at the 1994 FESPIC Games in Beijing before competing in the 1996 Paralympic Games in Atlanta.
+His music career began in 2002 with the release of his first album.

 Hsiao had also gained a license to practice as a therapeutic masseur in high school.
 In 2012, he opened a massage clinic in Taipei, that employs blind and deaf people.

+As of early 2024, Hsiao was nominated 19 times at the Golden Melody Awards, winning three Best Taiwanese Album and four Best Taiwanese Male Singer awards.